wangerekaharun/StreamUICustomization/README.md

 }
 ```

+Here's a breakdown of what the code above does:

 - You use the `shapes` property to provide your custom shapes.
 - You use `colors` to provide your custom colors.
 Here you also need to provide colors on dark mode.
-The above example uses the default ones from Stream color pallete.
+The above example uses the default ones from Stream color palette.
 You can choose to provide different one.
-- you use `typography` to provide your custom typography.
+- You use `typography` to provide your custom typography.

 You have to do this in all places where you have the `ChatTheme` for example the MessagesScreen if you have one.
 Failure to do so will result in the screen using the default Stream theming.